Committee of the Parties

 The political body of the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence (Istanbul Convention) monitoring mechanism, the Committee of the Parties, is composed of the representatives of the Parties to the Convention.

 The Committee of the Parties is tasked to elect the members of the Group of Experts on Action against Violence against Women and Domestic Violence (GREVIO), as stated in paragraph 2 of Article 67.
 On the basis of the reports and conclusions of GREVIO, it also adopts recommendations indicating the measures to be taken to implement the conclusions contained in GREVIO’s report.
-It also supervises the implementation of its own recommendations once the three-year period for implementation has ended, using a standardised reporting form that state parties are requested to complete as applicable.
+It also supervises the implementation of its own recommendations once the three-year period for implementation has ended, using a standardised reporting form that state parties are requested to complete as applicable according to the supervision procedure adopted at its 10th meeting on 13 April 2021.

-On 7 December 2021, the Committee of the Parties elected its current Bureau composed of Ambassador Marie Fontanel (France) as its Chair, Ambassador Domenik Wanger (Liechtenstein) as First Vice-Chair and Ambassador Andrej Slapničar (Slovenia) as Second Vice-Chair for a term of office of one year starting on 1 February 2022.
+On 26 September 2023, the Committee of the Parties elected a new Bureau, composed of Ambassador Tanja Gonggrijp (the Netherlands) as its Chair, Ambassador Gilberto Jerónimo (Portugal) as First Vice-Chair, and Ambassador Daniela Cujbă (Republic of Moldova) as Second Vice-Chair, for a term of office taking effect immediately and ending on 31 January 2024.

 The monitoring by the Committee of the Parties - adoption of recommendations and the supervision of their implementation